T1000-Swift-Hail/week-05_Adaptive_Orientation/README.md

 ### Hints
 - Use stack views to achieve this interface .
-- In your property panel , click the "+" next to the axis property to introduce a variation.
+- In your attribute panel , click the "+" next to the axis to introduce a variation base on width / height.
 - You can introduce variation for Axis, Alignment , distribution & more !

 - Check out this demonstration